On this page The story

 Tasting note

-Nose: slightly held back on first approach.
-What does come out is lovely; vanilla, nutmeg, an oddly pleasing hint of raspberry, then butter, crème fraîche and pastry.
+Deep gold in the glass, with a fine persistent bead and a mousse that feels more like a polished pearl than a foam crown.
+The aromatics stay slightly held back on first approach.
+Warm the glass and they open up, vanilla and nutmeg first, an oddly pleasing hint of raspberry, then butter, crème fraîche and pastry.
 Brioche the way good Champagne brioche should be.
-At €50 I expected a bit more immediate pop; you have to warm the glass.
+At €50 I expected a touch more immediate lift.

-Palate: this is where it locks in.
-Full body for a Blanc de Blancs, tight focused acidity, no harsh angles.
-Apple, pear, a touch of melon, then the same butter-cookie-and-vanilla arc as the nose.
-The mousse is fine and integrated.
-Finish lasts 30+ seconds, ending on a mineral Boursault tail.
+On the palate it locks in.
+Full body for a Blanc de Blancs, with tight focused acidity and no harsh angles.
+Apple and pear come through, a touch of melon, then the same butter-cookie-and-vanilla arc as the nose.
+The mousse stays fine and integrated, and the finish runs past 30 seconds, ending on a mineral Boursault tail.

 NV from the big houses sits at €30-€40.
 The €10-€20 premium gets you: